noraPosthumus/bugbunnies-web/src/_writeups/Dawg CTF 2025/arrr.md

 "You cant change the past, but you can learn from it."
 ```

-The unreadable part can be decoded using Base32, which reveals morse code.
-Decoding the morse code gives us a second Base32 encoded string which reads: `[CITY]_[COUNTRY]}`.
+That long encoded string?
+It’s Base32-encoded morse code.
+Decode it and you'll get another Base32 string, which finally decodes to: `[CITY]_[COUNTRY]}`

 City and country?
-We can find these in the LOC record on the `umbccd.net`domain.
+We can find these in the `LOC` record on the `umbccd.net` domain.

 So far we have: `DawgCTF{Arrrr_1_Havana_Cuba}`.

-Clearly there is something missing in the middle.
+But something’s still missing in the middle.

-The quotes we got from the TXT records are all about the past and history.
-So we look at the [DNS history](https://dnshistory.org/historical-dns-records/txt/applesause.net) of all three domains and we find that the TXT record of `applesause.net` once said: `OWQeZgohZQoDZGYhCg==`.
+## Learning from the past

+All those quotes about the past?
+They’re not just filler.
+They're telling us to look back in time.

+Using DNSHistory.org, we check the historical `TXT` records for all three domains.

+There it is:
+`OWQeZgohZQoDZGYhCg==`
+This Base64-encoded string used to be in `applesause.net`'s `TXT` record.

-This is Base64 encoded and XORed with the key `U` which we found as a JWT in the TXT record of `umbccd.net`.
-It is the last part of the flag: `l1K3_t0_V13t_`.
+But what is it?
+Base64 decoding alone doesn't produce anything human readable.
+Wait — have we tried XORing it with the key `U` (that we found earlier in the JWT token)?
+Indeed this is the correct approach and it leads to this: `l1K3_t0_V13t_`.

-Solved!
-The final flag is `DawgCTF{Arrrr_1_l1K3_t0_V13t_Havana_Cuba}`.
+Piecing it all together, we finally dug up the treasure: `DawgCTF{Arrrr_1_l1K3_t0_V13t_Havana_Cuba}`.